Cognex Corporation research snapshot

 ai Confidence

-High for price, share count, market-cap arithmetic, FY2025 results, Q1 2026 revenue and EPS, cash and investments, and zero debt.
-Medium for technical bands and multi-year scenarios because industrial capex cycles, competitive pricing, and valuation multiples can change quickly.
+High for price, share count, market-cap arithmetic, FY2025 results, Q1 2026 revenue, EPS, margins, guidance, cash and investments, and valuation ratios.
+Medium for technical bands and multi-year scenarios because industrial order timing, competitive pricing, and valuation multiples can change quickly.

 investment Certainty

 Medium.
-Cognex has a real product franchise, software-like gross margins, a net-cash balance sheet, and visible recovery metrics, but investment certainty is limited by cyclical end markets, Keyence and other competitors, customer concentration risk in electronics and automotive, and a trailing GAAP multiple that already prices a strong earnings rebound.
+Cognex has a real product franchise, software-like gross margins, an improving margin trend, and a strong net-cash balance sheet, but investment certainty is limited by cyclical end markets, Keyence and other competitors, customer concentration in electronics and automotive, and a trailing multiple that already prices a strong earnings rebound.

 Quick verdict table